Archaeology of Denmark

 The archaeology of Denmark presents an extraordinary rich and varied abundance of archaeological artifacts, exceptionally preserved by the climate and natural conditions in Denmark proper – including boglands, shallow waters, a cold and relatively unvarying climate.

 At the same time, archaeological study in Denmark has continually and fundamentally influenced the young science of archaeology from its very beginnings.
+The Danefæ law, according to which valuable objects discovered in Denmark are property of the state, which is obligated to compensate the finders of the objects, has encouraged a culture of amateur metal detecting and led to many important finds.

 History and excavations

 The prehistory of Denmark (Jutland) reveals that (following earlier Clactonian relics) many different cultures were to settle there and leave archaeological footprints since the end of the last ice age.
 Their discovery parallels the ongoing evolution of Danish archaeology itself, which began in the early nineteenth century with the establishment of the National Museum of Denmark, organised by Christian Thomsen.
-It was he who introduced the three-age system – Stone, Bronze and Iron ages - to European archaeology, thus for the first time differentiating pre-history into distinct time-scales.
+It was he who introduced the three-age system – Stone, Bronze and Iron Ages - to European archaeology, thus for the first time differentiating pre-history into distinct time-scales.

 A treasure of medieval coins is being uncovered at the island of Møn.

 Jens Jacob Asmussen Worsaae, one of Thomsen's early assistants, set out in 1850 to investigate an interesting find of flint tools linked to a heap of ancient oyster shells at Meilgaard in Northern Djursland.
 Worsaae surmised that perhaps “this had been a sort of eating-place for the people of the neighborhood in the earliest prehistoric times”; and further excavations indeed confirmed that the ancient shell heaps were signs of human prehistoric activity, being kitchen middens - Danish term køkkenmødding - and leftovers from their meals.
-A later commission initiated in 1893-1895, executed a large scale, thorough and interdisciplinary excavation at the Limfjord.
+A later commission initiated in 1893–1895, executed a large scale, thorough and interdisciplinary excavation at the Limfjord.
 The site is named Ertebølle and so the rich and defining archaeological find coined the now well-known Stone Age culture of Ertebølle.
 Apart from archaeology, participating scientific disciplines included botany, zoology and geology, and such kitchen middens has since been viewed as important archaeological sites internationally.
 Due to land-shift after the melting of the ice, many kitchen midden sites, originally on the coast, were later submerged: The first submerged settlement excavated in Denmark was Tybrind Vig in 1977.
 The site was excavated over the following decade.
 300 m from the shore and 3 m below the surface, divers excavated sensationally well-preserved artefacts from the Ertebølle Culture.